pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/02_how_to_break_everything.md

 ## Conclusion

-Making changes to the pact for the on the master branch can break both consumer and provider builds, and may stop both projects from being able to deploy.
+Making changes to the pact on the master branch can break both consumer and provider builds, and may stop both projects from being able to deploy.